 - Sonic the Hedgehog: The Movie: With the day saved, Sonic runs for the horizon.
 Tails and Knuckles follow, then everyone else piles into Robotnik's Eggmobile and flies after.
 Sonic realizes that everyone is following him, and he puts on a burst of speed before the credits roll.

-- Frequently pops up in the European Scrooge McDuck stories.
+- Frequently pops up in the European Scrooge McDuck stories (see Never My Fault for more details).
 When one of Scrooge's plans to make more money fails, rather than accept responsibility, Scrooge blames Donald Duck.
 The story then ends with an angry Scrooge chasing after Donald, often carrying a big club or mace.
 Huey, Dewey, and Louie usually look on, sometimes with indifference but sometimes chortling with amusement.

 - Depending on the story, Donald may have indeed caused the disaster for which Scrooge blames him.
 For example in the finale of The Seven Wonders of the Ducks (1990), Donald accidentally activates the Self-Destruct Mechanism of the Money Bin.
 In Uncle Scrooge and the Hittite Chariot (1982), Scrooge has managed to locate the titular chariot, which reportedly had mystical qualities, and assigns its transportation to Donald.
 Donald decides to remove and throw away some heavy and seemingly useless elements of its equipment, to make the chariot lighter and easier to transport.
 Much later the Ducks discover that the mystical qualities were solely due to the removed parts, which were by then destroyed.
 In both cases, the story ends with this trope.